teegre/bigtime/README.md

 **bigtime** is a customizable clock for the terminal, written in bash.

-*depends on: bash, ncurses, alsa-utils*
+*depends on: bash, coreutils, ncurses, alsa-utils*

 ## 1. Installation